kubernetes/enhancements/keps/sig-autoscaling/4951-configurable-hpa-tolerance/README.md

 ### Goals

-- Allow users to override the default workload autoscaling tolerance for specific HPAs.
+- Allow users to optionally override the default workload autoscaling tolerance on a per-HPA bases.

 ### Non-Goals